 The COSMIC-021 trial studied patients with advanced NSCLC who were previously treated with immune checkpoint inhibitors (ICIs).
-ICIs target vascular endothelial growth factor (VEGF) proteins that provide blood supply to help NSCLC tumors grow and metastasize.
-According to Gentzler, cabozantinib, a multitargeted receptor tyrosine kinase inhibitor, has previously demonstrated efficacy in reducing VEGF proteins, and atezolizumab, an anti-PD-L1 antibody, has shown tremendous efficacy.
+ICIs activate the immune system to help fight cancer.
+The trial added cabozantinib, a multitargeted receptor tyrosine kinase inhibitor that targets vascular endothelial growth factor (VEGF) proteins that provide blood supply to help NSCLC tumors grow and metastasize.
+According to Gentzler, cabozantinib has previously shown some efficacy by itself for patients with NSCLC.

 "This trial sought to discover what happens when immunotherapy stops working," he says.
 "What impact would continued immunotherapy have in a second-line treatment?"

 Trial patients were split into 2 cohorts.
 One received only cabozantinib, while the other received both cabozantinib and atezolizumab.
 Patients with known EGFR, ALK, ROS1, or BRAF V600E tumor mutations were excluded from the study.

 Tumors were assessed per RECIST v1.1 every 6 weeks for the first year and every 12 weeks thereafter.
 Of patients receiving cabozantinib only, 6% demonstrated an objective response rate (complete response or partial response), and 65% demonstrated a disease control rate (complete response, partial response, or stable disease).